symfony/symfony-docs/session/attribute_bag.rst

 This is fully documented :doc:`in the component documentation </components/http_foundation/sessions>`.

-Changing the attribute bag in Symfony
+Changing the Attribute Bag in Symfony
 -------------------------------------

 To use a different attribute bag for your sessions, override the service definition.
 In this example, we switch the default ``AttributeBag`` to the ``NamespacedAttributeBag``: